silviot/edx-platform-wiki/Courseware-Traversal-Visualization.md

-For [[Hackathon 4|Hackathon four: the more the merrier]] Miles Steele abd Renzo Lucioni prototyped a method of visualizing student paths through courseware.
+For [[Hackathon 4|Hackathon four: the more the merrier]], Miles Steele abd Renzo Lucioni prototyped a method of visualizing student paths through courseware.
 We came up with this interactive graph displaying randomly generated data.

 [[GitHub Repository|https://github.com/mlsteele/courseware-traversal]]